Lovasz-Akos/Szakdolgozat-FMNUMU/Doc/Useful links and notes.md

       - Notifications
       - Widgets
       - Links
-    - Activites have UI attached to them, so it's the primary interaction point with the user.
+    - Activities have UI attached to them, so it's the primary interaction point with the user.
   - Service
-    - General-purpose enty point
+    - General-purpose entry point
       - Does not provide UI, could be some of the following:
         - Media playback in the background
         - Data syncing
         - APIs
       - The user is usually not aware of most service components
       - The service runs until it's job is complete
-  - Broadcast Reciever
+  - Broadcast Receiver
-    - Primarily used as the system's entry point from outside, this is where the app recieves commands to perform an action that wasn't directly started by the user
+    - Primarily used as the system's entry point from outside, this is where the app receives commands to perform an action that wasn't directly started by the user
   - Content Provider
     - Database management
     - Data access ot the app from file system